 - Official opening programme, provision of country name plates, desk flags as well as flags outside the conference room;

 - Providing protocol and hospitality services; and

-- Securing Cabinet Authority to host conferences and incoming delegations.
+- Processing of Cabinet Authority to host conferences and incoming delegations.

 Provision of Information

-The Directorate has the responsibility of providing country briefs and other relevant information to Presiding Officers and Members of Parliament with the assistance of the Ministry of Foreign Affairs on the following occasions:-
+The Department has the responsibility of providing country briefs and other relevant information to Presiding Officers and Members of Parliament with the assistance of the Ministry of Foreign Affairs and International Trade on the following occasions:

 - Courtesy Calls on Presiding Officers by diplomats and other dignitaries;

 - During meetings between a visiting delegation and Presiding Officers or Members of Parliament; and

 - When a Zimbabwean delegation is traveling to another country either on an official visit or to attend an international conference.